influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 -	`DOCKER_INFLUXDB_INIT_RETENTION`: duration for the initial bucket's retention period If not set, the initial bucket will retain data forever.
 -	`DOCKER_INFLUXDB_INIT_ADMIN_TOKEN`: The authentication token to associate with the admin user.
-  If not set, InfluxDB auto-generates a token.
+  If not set, InfluxDB automatically generates a token.

 ### File system mounts
 The InfluxDB upgrade process requires extra volumes to be mounted into the 2.x container.